Bright X-ray radiation from plasma bubbles in an evolving laser wakefield accelerator

 Two different helium gas jet targets with exit diameters of \unit[(10, 15)]{mm} were used, producing approximately uniform density plasmas of length \unit[(8.5, \,13)]{mm} with electron densities up to \unit[$(8.0, \, 4.0) \times 10^{18}$]{cm$^{-3}$} respectively.
 The laser was focused onto the front edge of the gas flow.
 The generated electron beam was analysed using a magnetic spectrometer consisting of a \unit[30]{cm} long \unit[1]{T} permanent dipole magnet and two scintillating (Kodak Lanex regular) screens.

-The magnet also swept the electron beam away from an indirect detection X-ray \textsc{ccd} camera (Princeton Instruments PIXIS) placed on the laser axis.
+The magnet also swept the electron beam away from an indirect detection x-ray \textsc{ccd} camera (Princeton Instruments PIXIS) placed on the laser axis.
 This was mounted outside the vacuum chamber behind a \unit[180]{\textmu m} thick Be window.
 An array of 16 metallic filters mounted on a thin Al/mylar substrate was placed directly in front of the camera's CsI scintillator.
+A schematic of the experimental layout is available here~\cite{SuppMat}.

-The X-ray spectrum was found by performing a least squares fit to the signal detected behind each filter, taking into account the transmission through each filter and the absolutely calibrated detector response under the assumptions that the spectrum was spatially uniform over the detector and has a synchrotron-like shape given by: $d^2I/(dEd\Omega)_{\theta = 0} \propto \xi^2 \mathcal{K}^2_{2/3}(\xi/2)$, where $\mathcal{K}_{2/3}(x)$ is a modified Bessel function of order $2/3$ and $\xi = E/E_{\rm c} $.
-The shape of this spectrum is characterized by a single parameter, the critical energy, $E_{\rm c}$ \footnote{This definition of $E_{\rm c}$ is different to that used in refs \cite{Esarey2002a, Kneip2008} but consistent with refs \cite{Rousse2004, Rousse2007, Jackson1999})}.
-Gaps between the X-ray filters and repeated filters allowed gradients in the X-ray beam profile to be taken into account.
+The x-ray spectrum was found by performing a least squares fit to the signal detected behind each filter, taking into account the transmission through each filter and the absolutely calibrated detector response under the assumptions that the spectrum has a synchrotron-like shape given by: $d^2I/(dEd\Omega)_{\theta = 0} \propto \xi^2 \mathcal{K}^2_{2/3}(\xi/2)$, where $\mathcal{K}_{2/3}(x)$ is a modified Bessel function of order $2/3$ and $\xi = E/E_{\rm c} $.
+The shape of this spectrum is characterized by a single parameter, the critical energy, $E_{\rm c}$ \footnote{This definition of $E_{\rm c}$ is different to that used in refs~\cite{Esarey2002a, Kneip2008} but consistent with refs~\cite{Rousse2004, Rousse2007, Jackson1999})}, which was assumed to be constant over the detector.
+Gaps between the x-ray filters and repeated filters allowed gradients in the x-ray beam profile to be taken into account.